 While the 1988 death of Dunne's on-screen sibling, Heather O’Rourke, was non-violent in nature, it was no less tragic or premature.
 O'Rourke, who played evil spirit abduction-prone youngster Carol Anne Freeling, passed away at the age of 12 from cardiac arrest and septic shock resulting from a misdiagnosed case of intestinal blockage.
 While O'Rourke starred in all three "Poltergeist" films, the last was released posthumously.

 Other "Poltergeist"-related deaths include actors Will Sampson (complications following a kidney transplant at the age of 53) and Julian Beck (stomach cancer at the age of 60).
 Both appeared in "Poltergeist II: The Other Side."
 Sampson, a practicing Native American shaman, reportedly performed an exorcism on the set of the film to rid the production of "alien spirits."
-Zelda Rubenstein, the pint-sized character actress who portrayed paranormal house-cleaner Tangina Barrons in all three films, passed away in 2010 at the age of 76 although her death is generally not associated with the "Poltergeist" curse.
-As for Oliver Robbins (Robby Freeling), he's very much alive and well despite almost being choked to death by the aforementioned demonic clown doll (talk about a prop malfunction) on the set of the first "Poltergeist" film.
+Zelda Rubenstein, the pint-sized character actress who portrayed paranormal house-cleaner Tangina Barrons in all three films, passed away in 2010 at the age of 76.
+Her death is generally not associated with the "Poltergeist" curse.
+As for Oliver Robbins (Robby Freeling), he's very much alive and well despite almost being choked to death by the aforementioned demonic clown doll on the set of the first "Poltergeist" film.

-Despite its somewhat blighted reputation, the "Poltergeist" franchise will be treated to an upcoming reboot – a "revisionist take," according to MGM – starring Sam Rockwell and Rosemary DeWitt.
+Despite its blighted reputation, the "Poltergeist" franchise will be treated to an upcoming reboot – a "revisionist take," according to MGM – starring Sam Rockwell and Rosemary DeWitt.
 Here's hoping all goes well …

 The 'Superman' franchise

 Where to even begin with the ill fortune that has plagued actors who have appeared in various "Superman" films as either the titular Man of Steel or in supporting roles?

 The 1995 equestrian accident that left the late Christopher Reeve paralyzed from the neck down?
 Richard Pryor’s death at the age of 65 after being diagnosed with multiple sclerosis?
-Margot Kidder's 1996 bipolar freak-out in which she went missing and was later found hiding in a stranger's L.A. backyard, filthy, disoriented and with her front teeth missing?
+Margot Kidder's 1996 bipolar freak-out in which she went missing and was later found hiding in a stranger's L.A. backyard, disoriented and with her front teeth missing?
 The sad and strange latter years of Jor-El himself, Marlon Brando?